 The goal is to erupt the impacted tooth and not to extract it.
 Once the tooth has moved into its final position, the gum around it will be evaluated.
 In some circumstances, there may be some minor “gum surgery” required.

 Exposure and Bracketing of an Impacted Cuspid

 What to expect from surgery to expose & bracket an impacted tooth

 The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure that is performed in the oral surgeon’s office.
 For most patients, it is performed using laughing gas and local anesthesia.
 In selected cases it will be performed under IV sedation if the patient desires to be asleep, but this is generally not necessary for this procedure.
 If the procedure only requires exposing the tooth with no bracketing, the time required will be shortened by about one half.
 These issues will be discussed in detail at your preoperative consultation with your doctor.

 Refer to Preoperative Instructions under Surgical Instructions on this website for a review of any details.
-Simply call Raju Reddy, DDS, MD at Redwood City Office Phone Number 650-839-1200 if you have any questions.
+Simply call Raju Reddy, DDS, MD at Raju Reddy, DDS Phone Number 650-839-1200 if you have any questions.